ooteniya1/resource-estimation/README.md

 #### Step 2: Determine the application breakpoint.

-Now that we have achieved the required startup time, next is to determine the application's breakpoint with a single pod with respect to the target throughput.
+Now that we have achieved the required startup time, next is to determine the application's breakpoint with a single pod, with respect to the target throughput.

+The purpose of this step is to determine if the application is able to handle a normal load with the current startup configuration.

+To determine the breakpoint, we need to start from to put a normal load on

 <!-- ![Apache JMeter Recorder](images/recorder.png)
 *Apache JMeter Recorder*